Sunshine and dinner hot off the grill. What’s better than time on the deck? To make the most of outdoor living, extend the life of your deck.

 If you’ve installed high-quality composite decking such as Trex, you should wash it on a semi-annual basis.
 Trex recommends a basic cleaning with a composite deck cleaner or combination of soap, hot water, and a soft-bristle brush.
 Note: Use of products containing bleach or acid will lighten the surface of Trex.

 The biggest issue with power washing is the pressure.
-You may be able to use a low-pressure setting to aid in your deck cleaning; however, the recommended method is to leave this to the professionals.
+You can use a low-pressure setting to aid in your deck cleaning; however, the recommended method is to leave this to the professionals.

 If you DIY with a power washer: